garcia/ddrguide/content/articles/why-play-ddr.md

 description: Everyone has a different motivation to play.
 Let's figure out yours!
 sections: [Exercise, Having fun, The thrill of improving, Social benefits, Further reading]
 ---
 All around the world, thousands of people play DanceDanceRevolution every day.
 Some are casual arcade-goers trying something new; others are returning players looking to improve their skills; others yet are seasoned veterans grinding for the highest scores.
-The fact of the matter is that every one of these people has a different reason for playing the game.
+The fact of the matter is that every one of these people has a different reason for playing.
 No single source of motivation could possibly draw this many people to a single game.
 In this article, we'll look at the various reasons why people choose to play DanceDanceRevolution.
 Maybe one or two of them will resonate with you!

 ## Exercise